ebi-gene-expression-group/container-galaxy-sc-tertiary/README.md

 ## Using this container

 Follow these [instructions](https://tertiary-workflows-docs.readthedocs.io/en/latest/running_galaxy_sc_locally.html)
-to setup your environment if you haven't (only follow until before "Normal Run".
+to setup your environment if you haven't (only follow until before "Normal Run").
 In that setup, the helm configuration for the galaxy-stable chart, available on this repo at `helm-configs/`, is used.
 To make use of the container that you just built, in your local copy of the helm config file, set the init part to: